ognistik/alfred-pasteflow/README.md

 PasteFlow's Selective Mode and the "Next Item Index" feature work together for more complex list management:

-While in Selective Mode, use CMD + OPT + CTRL when selecting an item to set it as the "next item".
-This item will not be processed and simply change it's icon into "red" to indicate it is next in line.
+While in Selective Mode, use CMD + SHIFT when selecting an item to set it as the "next item".
+This item will not be processed and simply change it's icon into a red variation to indicate it is next in line.
 There's another way you can do this.
-By turning off "Do Not Change Next Item Index" in the configuration, processing or clearing an item from anywhere your list automatically updates the "next item" to be the one **after** the last processed position.
+Processing or clearing an item from anywhere your list will also automatically update the "next item" to be the one **after** the last processed position (you can choose a different setting for this in the configuration).
+What makes this a bit challenging, is that the "next item" can behave differently depending on your configuration.

 <details>
   <summary><b>👇️ Let's break down how this works in different scenarios:</b></summary>